|NEW RELEASE! In the United States The Wonderbox has been released under the title How Should We Live? Great Ideas from the Past for Everyday Life.|

 |The Power of Outrospection is my RSA Animate about empathy, based on ideas in The Wonderbox.
 For a longer version see my talk on The Six Habits of Highly Empathic People.
 And here is an article on the Six Habits published by the Greater Good Science Center.|

 So you think the superdad who can change nappies blind-folded is a modern invention?
 Not so, they’ve been around for hundreds of years, I argue in The Guardian.

-Six Life Lessons from Leon Tolstoy, published at Powell’s Blog in the US.
+Six Life Lessons from Leon Tolstoy, published at Daily Good in the US.

 Are you in need of a digital diet?
 In this article in The Independent on Sunday I discuss whether social media is killing the art of conversation (with a little help from Dr Johnson, the most disastrous conversationalist in British history).

 What might we learn about life from an eighteenth-century feminist firebrand and a wandering Zen poet?
 In this article in The Huffington Post - based on The Wonderbox – I profile my Five Icons for Better Living in 2012.